 It’s springtime!
-Which might shift the way you want to engage with your April homeschooling…
+This might shift the way you want to engage with your April homeschooling…

 Let’s focus on new beginnings and ADVENTURE this month!

-There are plenty of simple ways to incorporate fun and meaningful homeschooling adventure this April.
+There are plenty of simple ways to incorporate fun and meaningful homeschooling adventures this April.

 It’s time to pack up the winter supplies, open up those windows, and start spending more time outside!

 Quick note: For my friends in the southern hemisphere, I realize you’re experiencing fall this time of year, so feel free to bookmark this post for your spring.
 There are also links at the end of this post to the other months of the year.
 Be sure to check them out!